What is the best temperature to bake salmon?

-When making salmon pieces (about six ounce fillets), I usually turn the oven on to 400 degrees F. Cooking smaller quantities can take longer and be able to tolerate a higher heat.
+When making salmon pieces (about six-ounce fillets), I usually turn the oven on to 400 degrees F. Cooking smaller quantities can take longer and be able to tolerate higher heat.

 My next attempt was to bake salmon wrapped in foil at 350°F.

 For a 2 pound piece of salmon, 375 degrees F is the final winner